Sample three delicious recipes—a Low Country Chowder, Rocky Mountain Cuban Pork, and Nana’s Funny Cake—all made by Almanac readers!

-Sample three delicious recipes from our brand-new cookbook, The Old Farmer’s Almanac Readers’ Best Recipes and the Stories Behind Them.
-We love this cookbook!
+These recipes come courtesy of our latest and greatest cookbook, The Old Farmer’s Almanac Readers’ Best Recipes and the Stories Behind Them.

 What is Readers’ Best Recipes?
 For years, you’ve told us that you get your recipes from family and friends, so we invited Almanac readers to share their best recipes—the favorites served at family gatherings, potlucks, parties, and supper tables, the ones that keep folks coming back for more.
 You’ll love the heartwarming, humorous, and true stories that these cooks tell, too!

 To give you a taste, here are three of our favorite recipes from the cookbook—and the readers’ stories.

 1. Low Country Chowder

 My husband and I were raised near the coast and have always enjoyed Low Country boils.
 Almost always, there are a number of shrimp, some crab, some sausage, potatoes, and corn left over.
 These just don’t taste as good cold, and trying to heat crab and shrimp by themselves is, um, well, kinda unappetizing.
 I hated throwing away the leftovers, so I made this chowder, and it is very tasty!
 If using ingredients from a boil, there is nice flavor from the seafood boil seasoning as well.
 You can adjust the amount of soup and milk (or half-and-half) to accommodate the amount of leftover boil ingredients, seasoning to taste before serving.

 1 cup sliced mushrooms